mieweb/docs/content/functions/artificial-intelligence.md

 **Output Capabilities**

-Wellby supports text and audio output, functioning as a minimal reasoning engine integrated with MIE's BlueHive Enterprise Health and WebChart EHR product lines.
+Ozwell supports text and audio output, functioning as a minimal reasoning engine integrated with MIE's BlueHive Enterprise Health and WebChart EHR product lines.

 **Modes of Operation**